Kaplas80/PleOps.Cake/docs/articles/workflows/gitflow-detailed.md

   merge feature/name tag: "Preview"
 ```

-### Large breaking feature
+### Epic features

 Large features may take several work batches to implement, breaking or making
 the product unstable for a period of time.
 For these cases, consider having a
 parallel branch to _main_ to merge related features.
-It allows to break a large
+It allows breaking a large
 work into smaller features, while not impacting other developers or the main
 product development.

-It also allows to configure different temporal branch policies, for instance
+It also allows configuring different temporal branch policies, for instance
 disable quality gates or even building some components, while the new work is
 being implemented.